fiaas/k8s/README.rst

   See the License for the specific language governing permissions and limitations under the License.

-k8s - Python client library for the Kubernetes API
+k8s - Python client library for the Kubernetes API!
 --------------------------------------------------

 |Codacy Quality Badge| |Codacy Coverage Badge|